Brisbane Airport: Bus

+From the Skygate shopping precinct, Translink bus route 590 connects to the rest of Brisbane's public transport system.

-Cycling Network
+Cycling and walking

 Brisbane Airport has cycling and pedestrian connections connecting to the Moreton Bay Bikeway network.

+Future development projects

 Brisbane Centre

 The Brisbane FIR consists of New South Wales north of Sydney, all of Queensland, most of the Northern Territory and the northern half of Western Australia.
 It also contains the Australian Tasman Sea airspace.
 Brisbane Centre is located adjacent to Brisbane Tower at Brisbane Airport.
 It also contains Brisbane Approach.

 Due to the nature of the airspace it controls, most international flights in and out of Australia (except Indian Ocean flights) come under the Brisbane FIR's jurisdiction, as well as domestic flights operating to and from airports within the zone.
 From Brisbane Centre, Airservices Australia manages the airspace over the northern half of Australia, representing 5 per cent of the world's total airspace.
 As only two of eight capitals are located in the Brisbane FIR, it handles a lesser volume of traffic than Melbourne Centre.
 However, Sydney is on the border of the two FIRs, and thus Brisbane Centre has control of flights arriving or departing in Sydney from the North.